brotatotes/bht-automation/bht gen 3/Matthew/Chapter 22/Matthew 22 37 bht.md

 # Matthew 22:37 Commentary Help Text

 ## BHT:
-To truly follow this commandment, one must love God with their whole being - reason, intellect, sentiment, passion, thought, and will.
-This love is not to be forced or insincere, but freely given.
-It is a reminder to the Jews of their devotion to the true God, distinguishing Him from idols.
-In Deuteronomy 6:5, the same commandment is reiterated, emphasizing the need for an unwavering love that encompasses every aspect of our lives.
+We are called to love the Lord our God with every aspect of our being—heart, soul, and mind.
+This commandment encompasses the entirety of our affection, reason, intellect, sentiment, passion, thought, and will.
+It is a demand for supreme devotion, a recognition that our love for God should permeate every facet of our lives.
+This summary of the commandments helps us understand that God desires a sincere and perfect love that fills all our senses, illuminating our need for his grace in our pursuit of perfect love.

 ## Choicest Commentary Quotes:
 ### John Calvin:
-1. "That they may not hesitate, as usually happens in cases of uncertainty, the Jews are informed that the rule of life is prescribed to them by the true and only God."
+1. "For, though it is divided into two tables, the first of which relates to the worship of God, and the second to charity, Moses properly and wisely draws up this summary, that the Jews may perceive what is the will of God in each of the commandments."
-2. "And yet there is no reason to doubt that the Lord distinguishes himself from all idols, that the Jews may not be drawn aside from him, but may adhere to the pure worship of God himself."
+2. "But as the wicked and sinful inclinations of the flesh draw us aside from what is right, Moses shows that our life will not be regulated aright till the love of God fill all our senses."
-3. "Let us therefore learn, that the commencement of godliness is the love of God, because God disdains the forced services of men, and chooses to be worshipped freely and willingly."
+3. "It now appears from this summary that, in the commandments of the Law, God does not look at what men can do, but at what they ought to do; since in this infirmity of the flesh it is impossible that perfect love can obtain dominion."

 ### Philip Schaff:
 1. "The whole is a demand for supreme affection."
-2. "The first [phrase] refers to 'the whole energy of the reason and the intellect; soul, 'the whole energy of sentiment and passion; mind, 'the whole energy of thought and will in its manifestation.'"
+2. "The first refers to 'the whole energy of the reason and the intellect; soul, 'the whole energy of sentiment and passion; mind, 'the whole energy of thought and will in its manifestation.'"
-3. "To this Mark adds: 'with all thy strength,' which refers more especially to the manifestations of thought and will."
+3. "With all thy strength,' which refers more especially to the manifestations of thought and will."

 ### John Gill:
-1. "Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind; that is, with all the powers and faculties of the soul, the will, the understanding, and the affections."
+1. "thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind; that is, with all the powers and faculties of the soul, the will, the understanding, and the affections; in the most sincere, upright, and perfect manner, without any dissimulation and hypocrisy."
-2. "Though the Jewish writers paraphrase and interpret it... 'with all thy strength,' with all thy 'mammon', or riches; or otherwise, 'with all thy might,' with every measure he measures unto thee, do thou measure unto him."
+2. "and though this is now the case of man, yet his obligation to love the Lord in this manner is still the same; and when the Spirit of God does produce the grace and fruit of love in his soul, he does love the Lord sincerely."
 3. "And certain it is, that as God is to be loved in the strongest manner we are capable of, and with all we have, and are; so always, at all times, under all dispensations of his providence, and upon all accounts, and for all he does towards, in, upon, and for us."

 ### John Wesley: